alexrabarts/jquery-platformselector/README.markdown

-For these reasons, it is recommended that this plugin <em>only</em> be used for non-critical functionality and minor CSS tweaks (a few pixels here and there) If you are experiencing a major CSS display bug then you are much better off finding the root source of that problem than patching it with this plugin.
+For these reasons, it is recommended that this plugin <em>only</em> be used for non-critical functionality and minor CSS tweaks (a few pixels here and there) If you are experiencing a major CSS display bug then you are much better off finding the root cause of that problem than patching it with this plugin.

 ### Examples of Classes Added